it-at-m/refarch-templates/docs/organize.md

 ## Welcome Bot

-For new Contributors, that create their first Issue, Open there First PR or Merge their first Pr, we use a welcome bot To appreciate the Contribution that are doing.
-The config for the Bot is inside the `.github/config.yml` and can be changed if wanted.
+For new contributors who create their first issue, open their first PR, or merge their first PR, we use a welcome bot to appreciate their contributions.
+The configuration for the bot is inside `.github/config.yml` and can be modified if need

-The Bot is not enabled per default for a new project.
-To Enable it you need to go to the [github site](https://probot.github.io/apps/welcome/) and press the `+ Add to Github` button, afterwards your need to select your project to add it.
+The bot is not enabled by default for new projects.
+To enable it, you need to go to the [GitHub site](https://probot.github.io/apps/welcome/) and press the `+ Add to GitHub` button.
+Afterward, select your project to add it.

 ## Automatic Labeling